 Dawlish Museum

-With 11 rooms over 3 floors the Museum is famous for its display of Piper Bill Millins' D-Day bagpipes.
-Packed with artefacts the displays in Dawlish Museum are regularly updated and depict life past and present in the town and notably tell the story of the February storm of 2014 which severely damaged the railway line.
+With 11 rooms over 3 floors the Museum is best known for its display of Piper Bill Millins' D-Day bagpipes played on Sword Beach during the D Day landings.
+Packed with local artefacts the tableaus in the Museum are regularly updated and depict life past and present in the town and notably tell the story of the February storm of 2014 which severely damaged the railway line.

 Admission & prices

-We are however happy to respond to email,twitter or Facebook requests and queries.
+We are happy to respond to emails/website or Facebook requests and queries if you have any questions.

 Adults - £2